binarydesu/dcs_mp_unlock_liveries/README.md

 - Only works of you have ONE DCS install where you run the script, also it needs to contain "DCS World"
 - Copying files will override already existing files without prompt, make sure .\DCS_Unlocked_Liveries\ does not exist in your folder
 - script also overrides default skins in MODs folder (nothing concerning but unnecessary)
+- Runnning t two times will break the description.lua and disable the skin

 # ToDo